londospark/server-infra/README.md

 # Homelab Server Infrastructure

-A collection of automation tools and configurations for building and managing a homelab server infrastructure.
-Each subfolder contains its own README with detailed setup instructions.
+A collection of automation tools and configurations for building and managing a homelab server infrastructure with Proxmox VE.
+This project automates the complete setup from ISO creation to infrastructure-as-code readiness.

 ## Project Structure

-- **00-proxmox-installer**: Automated Proxmox VE ISO builder with pre-configured installation answers
+- **[00-proxmox-installer](./00-proxmox-installer/README.md)** - Automated Proxmox VE ISO builder with pre-configured installation answers
+- **[01-post-boot-ansible](./01-post-boot-ansible/README.md)** - Post-installation bootstrap for SSH access, Terraform integration, and repository setup

+Each folder contains its own README with detailed setup instructions.

 ## Platform Support